How to Make an Oral Presentation

 - You could ask specific questions throughout the presentation.

-- You could poll the audience on a topic relevant to your presentation (perhaps even using a free resource like Socrative or Poll Everywhere).
+- You could poll the audience on a topic relevant to your presentation (perhaps even using a free resource such as Socrative or Poll Everywhere).

 - You could insert a powerful quote into your presentation (perhaps at the beginning or end).